efermenal/personal-blog/content/about/index.md

 unspoken, like an unfinished lines of a verse.
 In that sense, I remember Emil Cioran once wrote in *The Trouble with Being Born*: "A golden rule: to leave an incomplete image of oneself".
 I believe there's wisdom in that—and there's something powerful in resisting the urge to be fully known, in holding something back.
+After all, some parts of us are meant to remain unknown.
-But a personal blog needs... well, a person.
-And so, here I am, unfinished and incomplete, but standing.
+But a personal blog needs... well, something personal.
+And so, here I am.

 My name is Endherson, and this is my first ever personal blog.
 I'm a software engineer with over 9 years of experience focus on .NET and Android development.
 I've decided to create this site